eman-ejaz/would-you-rather/README.md

 Using the skill we have established throughout the program we are to develop a game named "Would You Rather?"

-The game inclueds: A user is asked a question in the form: “Would you rather [option One] or [option Two] ?”.
+The game includes: A user is asked a question in the form: “Would you rather [option One] or [option Two] ?”.
 You can't mark both the options neither can you leave it unmarked.
 In the app the user would be able to see all the answers he/she has marked and all the unanswered questions as well in their separate respective tab panels.

 ## TL;DR
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).